abraha2d/mirador/README.md

 # Mirador

 ```
 mir·a·dor    /ˈmirədôr/

-noun: a turret or tower attached to a building and providing an extensive view.
+noun    a turret or tower attached to a building and providing an extensive view.
 ```